Banyutus lethalis

-Banyutus lethalis is an African antlion.
+Banyutus lethalis is an Afrotropical antlion.
+It was described by Francis Walker in 1853.
 It is proposed as the mimic for the gregarious African antlion, Hagenomyia tristis, but can be identified based on the longer antennae and a bicoloured pterostigma.
 Both species fly gregariously through long grass and can be collected together.
 The larvae of B. lethalis are non-pit building, whereas those of H. tristis are pit-builders.